ptdriscoll/aws-elastic-beanstalk/README.md

 /echo/<something>
 ```

-13. Optionally, set up continuous delivery with [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/concepts.html#concepts-how-it-works), using a buildspec file in a YAML format.
+13. Set up continuous delivery with [AWS CodeBuild](https://docs.aws.amazon.com/codebuild/latest/userguide/concepts.html#concepts-how-it-works), using a buildspec file in a YAML format.
 A sample [buildspec.yml](/buildspec.yml) file, using these [specs](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html), is included in this repository.
 To see an example of how CodeBuild can be set up, see step 14 in this [project](https://github.com/ptdriscoll/aws-s3).

 14. To terminate the environment, and all related AWS resources: